bard/emacs-run-command/README.md

   :bind ("C-c c" . run-command)
 ```

-You can edit a command before running it by typing `C-u RET` instead of `RET`.
+When completing via Helm or Ivy, you can edit a command before running it by typing `C-u RET` instead of `RET`.

 ## Optional configuration

 By default, commands are run in `compilation-mode`.
 See [Lightweight external command integration in Emacs via compilation mode](https://massimilianomirra.com/notes/lightweight-external-command-integration-in-emacs-via-compilation-mode/) for some notes on how to make the most of `compilation-mode`.
-Alternatively (and experimentally), commands can be run in `term-mode` plus `compilation-minor-mode`, especially useful for commands with rich output such as colors, progress bars, and screen refreshes, while preserving `compilation-mode` functionality.
+An alternative method (and probably future default) is `term-mode` plus `compilation-minor-mode`, especially useful for commands with rich output such as colors, progress bars, and screen refreshes, while preserving `compilation-mode` functionality.
 Set `run-command-run-method` to `term` and please comment on [issue #2](https://github.com/bard/emacs-run-command/issues/2) if you find issues.

 The auto-completion framework is automatically detected.
 It can be set manually by customizing `run-command-completion-method`.